BrentIO/FireFly-Controller/ide_configuration.md

     "output": "../.cache"
 }
 ```

-### **build.extra_flags**
+---
+## build.extra_flags

-This configuration indicates the hardware product ID and is required.
+**`PRODUCT_ID`** This configuration indicates the hardware product ID and is required.
 If it is not included, the compiler will trigger an error.
-Change the `32322211` value in the example shown above to match the actual hardware product ID.
+Change the `FFC_32322211` value in the example shown above to match the actual hardware product ID, with `FFC_` prefixed.
+This allows for a product ID beginning with zero.

-The hardware type must also be set for the Adafruit libraries to be configured correctly.
+**`ESP32`** The hardware type must also be set for the Adafruit libraries to be configured correctly.
 Use `-DESP32` flag to set the hardware to ESP32.
+Without it, you can expect to receive errors such as ```fatal error: util/delay.h: No such file or directory```

-To prohibit the adafruit logo from being displayed, use `-DSSD1306_NO_SPLASH` to disable it from compiling.
+**`SSD1306_NO_SPLASH`** To prohibit the adafruit logo from being displayed, use `-DSSD1306_NO_SPLASH` to disable it from compiling.

 You must also include the parent directory of FireFly-Controller using the `-I/my/path/to/project/FireFly-Controller` parameter.
 The folder structure should look like this: